codenotary/codenotary.io/pages/careers/content_specialist.md

 active: true
 ---

-vChain is the Open Source leader for immutable trust solutions such as [immudb](http://www.immudb.io/) and [CodeNotary](http://www.codenotary.io/).
+CodeNotary is the Open Source leader for immutable trust solutions such as [immudb](http://www.immudb.io/) and [CodeNotary](http://www.codenotary.io/).

 We process tens of millions of transactions every month and are growing fast to new markets and use cases.